Len-PGH/fusionpbx-scripts/install/windows/readme.md

 * GIT (Git-2.6.4-64-bit)
 * 7zip

 If you find a better way please edit the script.
-This script is not completed yet.
+This script is not completed yet and fusionpbx database needs manually created.